justin2004/weblog/DRAFTS/troubleshooting/README.md

 If it was I would just tell IT/Infrastructure to run these commands and send me the results.
 Instead, it takes some time (sometimes days) with the system -- checking file contents, tuning thread counts, watching some super granular metric, etc.

+2: glass in "single pane of glass" does evoke visibility but it also evokes inaccessibility as in "behind glass"

 http://www.brendangregg.com/Perf/linux_observability_tools.png